What is a Drip Marketing Campaign? Complete Guide to Email Drip Campaigns

 It is an established fact that email marketing is one of the most effective ways to build strong relationships with customers and keep them updated with good offers and deals on your website.
 Naturally, by all means, you must invest in email marketing to grab customer attention and engage them.

 However, newsletters are often not specifically catered to the different types of subscribers you may have, like new subscribers or subscribers looking to purchase on a budget, or subscribers who are there just for the information, etc. Newsletters form part of a company’s regular email marketing efforts, where generic emails announcing developments, good deals, and offers are sent out occasionally to customers.
 Some customers love a good offer, and hence, with an attractively designed email, you can get them to click through to your website.

 However, some customers may have specific needs, regardless of your good deals, which is why your regular newsletter may not be enough for them.
 This is especially the case if you have a trial period.

 This is where an email drip marketing campaign finds its relevance.

 What is a drip marketing campaign?

-Drip campaigns are more targeted ways of improving sales for your business.
+Drip marketing is a communication strategy that sends, or “drips,” a pre-written set of messages to customers or prospects over time.
 Variations of drip campaigns go by names like lifecycle emails, autoresponders, automated campaigns, and email marketing automation.
 Each serves a specific purpose.